QTechnocrats/covid19-detection-chest-xray-dataset/README.md

 ![alt text](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/images/train_acc_plot_model_2.png?raw=true)

-# Some drawbacks in the draft due to lack of computationl resources -
+# Some drawbacks in the draft due to lack of computational resources -

 1. The real x-ray images in the dataset is enough large to contain a lots of information.
 But due to lack of computational resources we reduced the size to 28x28 using openCV library, which may have suppressed a lot of important informations.
 Later with the availability of more computational resources we can use 256x256 dimensional image which will incrase the accuracy of the model.